New Orleans Saints vs. Atlanta Falcons NFL Week 9 Odds, Plays and Insights for November 7, 2021

 - Atlanta has two wins against the spread in seven games this season.

-- The Falcons have yet to cover the spread this year when underdogs by 6.5 points or more.

-- Atlanta's games this season have hit the over in 57.1% of its opportunities (four times in seven games with a set point total).
+- Atlanta's games this season have gone over the total in four out of seven opportunities (57.1%).

-- The Falcons put up 21.1 points per game, comparable to the 18.3 the Saints surrender.

 - Atlanta is 1-3 against the spread and 2-2 overall when the team records more than 18.3 points.

-- This year the Falcons have 10 turnovers, three fewer than the Saints have takeaways (13).
+- This season the Falcons have 10 turnovers, three fewer than the Saints have takeaways (13).

 Home and road insights

-- This season, in three road games, Atlanta has gone over the total twice.
+- In three away games this season, Atlanta has gone over the total twice.

 - The average point total in Falcons away games this season is 48.8 points, 7.3 more than this matchup's over/under (41.5).